 Search across 500+ California city and county land-use plans

-Land-use impacts health.
-Control is local.
+Land-use impacts the health of people and the environment.
+Decisions happes at the local level.
 In California, a planning document, called a “general plan” sets forth zoning and policy goals for each city and county.
 This plan determines how much development will occur, what type of development (eg. single family homes, mixed-use commercial) and where.
 Plans are collaboratively created by communities over many years and many public meetings.
-Resulting plan documents are often hundreds of pages in length.
-You can help shape your local plan and use our database of searchable plans to find policies and programs in place across California.
+Resulting documents are often hundreds of pages in length.

-This research project created the first public-facing and searchable database of general plans – enabling citizen scientists to comprehensively assess plan contents.
-Our landmark database covers 471 (of 485) California city-level and all 58 county general plans.
-Working with California state agencies (the Governor’s Office of Planning and Research, Housing and Community Development and Air Resources Board) and non-profits (California Environmental Justice Alliance and Communities for a Better Environment), we have developed a portal (https://critical-data-analysis.org/general-plan-map/) where plans can be queried.
+This research project created the first public-facing, searchable database of general plans – enabling citizen scientists to comprehensively assess plan contents and make recommendation to their own jurisdictions based on practice already in place elseswhere.
+The landmark database covers 481 (of 482) California city-level and all 58 county general plans.
+Working with California state agencies (the Governor’s Office of Planning and Research, Housing and Community Development and Air Resources Board) and non-profits (California Environmental Justice Alliance and Communities for a Better Environment), we have developed a search engine portal (PlanSearch.caes.ucdavis.edu) where plans can be queried.
 This website allows community members, state agencies and planners to rapidly compare across plans, helping to foster transfer of policy and a ‘keeping up with the Jones” attitude in pushing the boundaries of planning.

 General Plan Database Portal